A perfect notebook for capturing world-changing plans featuring Kathryn Hunter's letterpress-printed illustration of civil rights heroine Rosa Parks.

 Rosa Parks received many accolades during her lifetime, including the NAACP's highest award, the Springarn Medal, and the Presidential Medal of Freedom.

-Heavy paper cover, stitch-bound in blue thread, blank, ivory recycled paper pages inside.
+Heavy paper cover, securely stitch bound with light blue thread (stitching is visible on outside of spine;) blank, recycled paper pages inside.

-Local customers can pick up orders at our 1013 West Webster Ave location.
+UNAVAILABLE SATURDAY 9/2 Local customers can pick up orders at our 1013 West Webster Avenue location.
 Pickup hours are 1 - 4 pm Friday & Saturday, no appointment necessary.
-If your order is placed during those hours, it will be ready in 30 minutes.
+You can place your order anytime and pick up during these hours at your convenience.
+If you order during pickup hours, your items will be ready in 30 minutes.